jwplayer/jwplatform-docs/docs/delivery-api/url-token-signing.md

 ## Constructing URLs with tokens

 To construct a URL with the JWT you created, simply include it as a single query parameter named `token` for the resource you are requesting.
-For example, this [link](https://cdn.jwplayer.com/v2/playlists/K2oeSn8M?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJyZXNvdXJjZSI6Ii92Mi9wbGF5bGlzdHMvSzJvZVNuOE0iLCJleHAiOjE1Nzc4MzY4MDAsInJlbGF0ZWRfbWVkaWFfaWQiOiI4WVpvSFI3VCJ9.bauVrH5MC-qFZHrpLtK5j5nAGW7wJ0l1XA0qclTuS8o) corresponds to the parameters described above.
+For example, this [link](https://cdn.jwplayer.com/v2/playlists/Xw0oaD4q?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJyZXNvdXJjZSI6Ii92Mi9wbGF5bGlzdHMvWHcwb2FENHEiLCJleHAiOjE4OTM0NTYwMDAsInJlbGF0ZWRfbWVkaWFfaWQiOiJSbHRWOE10VCJ9.Y5N7qUUXUUCmh-M8HHkc4Akveu294S69wSe2l1QMBl4) corresponds to the parameters described above.

 If you would like to get started playing with JWTs manually, jwt.io offers nice debugging tool.
-[This link](https://jwt.io/#debugger?&id_token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJyZXNvdXJjZSI6Ii92Mi9wbGF5bGlzdHMvSzJvZVNuOE0iLCJleHAiOjE1Nzc4MzY4MDAsInJlbGF0ZWRfbWVkaWFfaWQiOiI4WVpvSFI3VCJ9.bauVrH5MC-qFZHrpLtK5j5nAGW7wJ0l1XA0qclTuS8o) will get you started with the token above; you will need to change the payload and secret to reflect a assets and the secret of your property.
+[This link](https://jwt.io/#debugger?&id_token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJyZXNvdXJjZSI6Ii92Mi9wbGF5bGlzdHMvWHcwb2FENHEiLCJleHAiOjE4OTM0NTYwMDAsInJlbGF0ZWRfbWVkaWFfaWQiOiJSbHRWOE10VCJ9.Y5N7qUUXUUCmh-M8HHkc4Akveu294S69wSe2l1QMBl4) will get you started with the token above; you will need to change the payload and secret to reflect a assets and the secret of your property.

 ## Error handling

 When unsigned content is requested while signing is enabled, the Delivery API will return a **403 Forbidden** HTTP Status.

-When incorrectly signed content is requested, the content service will also return a **403 Forbidden** HTTP Status.
+When incorrectly or expired signed content is requested, the content service will also return a **403 Forbidden** HTTP Status.
 Signed URLs can be incorrect due to a wrong signature or due to an already expired timestamp.

 Note that incorrectly signed URLs will always return a 403.
 Correctly signed, unexpired URLs will always work.
 Use this to test your signing mechanism and start using it across your site before enabling the security enforcement in the dashboard.